Future stability of the FLRW spacetime for a large class of perfect fluids: Singular hyperbolic formulations of the conformal Euler equations

 In order to use Theorem \ref{pro:3.16}, we list two cases to choose $\hat{\textbf{N}}$ and $\hat{\textbf{P}}^\dagger$: \begin{enumerate} \item If $q= \bar{q} $ and $1-3\bar{s}^2\geq \hat{\delta}$ hold, then set

 \item If $q= \bar{q}$ and $1-3s^2\equiv 0$ hold, then set

 \end{enumerate}

 Now we have transformed the Einstein--Euler system to the target singular symmetric hyperbolic form.
-In the next section, we focus on examining the Conditions in Appendix \ref{section:3.5} are satisfied by above formulations.
+In the next section, we focus on examining the Conditions in Appendix \ref{section:3.5} by above formulations.